jlengstorf/lengstorf.com/content/blog/2015-12-27_commonplace-book.md

     How to cross the street in Vietnam.
 {{< /caption >}}

-Three days ago I was walking home in Hanoi.
-I was walking in the street because sidewalks aren't really for walking here; they were packed with people sitting on tiny stools, enjoying street food and [bia hoi](https://en.wikipedia.org/wiki/Bia_h%C6%A1i).
+When I first started this post I was living in Hanoi, Vietnam.

-Scooters weaved through the pedestrian press, blasting horns, carrying everything from families of four to refrigerator-sized boxes, somehow staying upright and avoiding the thousand other quick-weaving, horn-blasting scooters.
+The sidewalks in Vietnam are used for everything _except_ walking; the corners are packed with people sitting on tiny stools, enjoying street food and [bia hoi](https://en.wikipedia.org/wiki/Bia_h%C6%A1i); scooters weave through the pedestrian press, blasting horns, carrying everything from families of four to refrigerator-sized boxes, somehow staying upright and avoiding the thousand other quick-weaving, horn-blasting scooters.

-As I was watching all this, I had an idea.
-I know it was a good idea, because I can remember the giddy-silly excitement I felt after it hit me.
+As I watched the chaos, I had an idea.
+It was a good idea, I know, because I remember the giddy-silly excitement I felt after it hit me.

 And then?
 I fucking _forgot it_.